Tried everything to keep the Chicken Waterer from freezing..?

 This unit will cost around $3 per month

-My rating: My favorite – I think this is excellent.
+My rating: My Favorite.
 Suitable for metal and plastic waterers.
 Has a 125 watt heater so great for larger, 3+ gallons waterers.

 Star Rating 4.5/5